 The area extends between the Gulf of Naples and the Gulf of Salerno and has 14 municipalities: Amalfi, Atrani, Cetara, Conca dei Marini, Furore, Maiori, Minori, Positano, Praiano, Ravello, Scala, Tramonti, Vietri sul Mare and Agerola.
 These towns are connected by the Strada Statale 163 Amalfitana, considered one of the most beautiful roads in Italy.

 On the other hand, those who prefer green can walk along the many paths that overlook the coast: in recent years, trekking has experienced a remarkable development thanks to routes such as the “Path of the Gods.”

-Best Things to Do in Amalfi Coast
+Top-Rated Attractions & Things to Do in Amalfi Coast

 Amalfi Coast takes its name from this town which was the first of the four maritime republics.
 Amalfi is made up of white houses set in the rock, connected by suggestive stairways.
 It is worth taking a walk through the alleys of the historic center and on the stairs leading to the upper districts, where you can admire unforgettable views.
 The most important place is the square where the Sant’Andrea cathedral is located with the bell tower and the Cloister of Paradise.